minrk/pexnb/README.md

 # pexnb

-Entrypoint for launching notebooks with PEX
+Entrypoint for launching jupyter notebooks from a pex

 Modifies the default KernelSpecManager to: